 Shilajit, also known as mineral pitch, forms when organic matter condenses within rocks due to intense heat and pressure.
 It is primarily composed of plant material that microorganisms have broken down over many years.

-In the summer, high temperatures cause shilajit to become runny and ooze from the rocks.
-It is a brown, sticky paste that is rich in minerals and other bioactive compounds.
+High temperatures cause shilajit to become runny and ooze from the rocks in the summer.
+It is a brown, sticky paste rich in minerals and other bioactive compounds.

 Ayurveda considers shilajit a Rasayana (rejuvenator) with a variety of benefits.
 Its traditional uses include treating disorders of the: